Personalised Feedback Control, Social Contracts, and Compliance Strategies for Ensembles: Mathematical Framework

-Moreover, we assume that the probability of these events is entirely dependant on a constant $q_i$, which represents the proclivity of each agent to comply with rules, and two control variables, $C(k)$, $c_i(k)$.
+Moreover, we assume that the probability of these events is entirely dependent on a constant $q_i$, which represents the proclivity of each agent to comply with rules, and two control variables, $C(k)$, $c_i(k)$.
 The variable $C(k)+c_i(k)$ represents the value of the token bond staked by agent $i$ at time-step $k$.
 The combination $q_i + C(k)+c_i(k)$ determines the likelihood that agent $i$ will comply with the rule at time-step $k+1$.
 Then, (\ref{eq: prob}) can be expressed as

 with $p: \mathbb{R} \longrightarrow [0,1]$ being a monotone increasing function (which is used to bind the probability between 0 and 1). $C(k)$ and $c_i(k)$ represent, respectively, a global and an individual feedback signal whose purpose is to regulate the behaviour of each agent so as to achieve the desired level of compliance.
+However, due to the fact that the agents use a Distributed Ledger as a medium of communication, they can only access past levels of compliance $\{ M_i(k - m) \}_{i=1}^n$, where $m$ is a delay in the measurements caused by POW, synchronization across ledgers and verification time \cite{IoTPaper1}.
 Accordingly, we consider the following control laws, $\forall k \in \mathbb{N}$ and $\forall i \in \{1,\dots, n\}$,